 C. Hot Tub Chemicals and Chemical Levels

-Before adding chemicals to your hot tub for the first time, you must conduct a complete water analysis by testing the water to determine its chemical levels, especially pH, Alkalinity, Chlorine (sanitizer), and Stabilizer (Cya).
+Before adding chemicals to your hot tub for the first time, you must conduct a complete water analysis by testing the water to determine its chemical levels, especially pH, Alkalinity, Chlorine or Bromine sanitizers, and Stabilizer (Cya).

-To measure accurate chemical levels in your Spa, you can use the EASYTEST 9 Way Pool, Hot Tub, and Spa Test Strips, which are very pocket-friendly and easy to use.
+To measure accurate chemical levels in your Spa, you can use the Pool and Spa 7-Way Test Strip, which is very pocket-friendly and easy to use.

 You can also use any reliable pool water test kit, like LaMotte ColorQ Pro 7 or Taylor Technologies digital test kit, to measure and establish the exact chemical levels in your hot tub before adding any chemical.

-Remember to often test your hot tub chemical levels, like in pools without a water heating system.
+Remember to often test your hot tub's chemical levels.
 This is a crucial spa maintenance procedure to help keep your water clean and healthy and avoid skin problems like hot tub rush.

 The ideal free chlorine (FC) level for a hot tub is 3 ppm.
-The perfect level for a bromine hot tub or spa is 4 ppm, but it can go up to 5 ppm.
+The perfect level for bromine in a hot tub or spa is 4 ppm, but it can go up to 5 ppm.

 Chlorine granules, or dichlor, are stabilized chlorine commonly recommended for shocking hot tubs due to their quick-dissolving nature and ease of use.
 They also last longer because they contain Cyanuric acid, making them ideal for outdoor spas to protect chlorine from UV light.